djw8605/djw8605.github.com/_posts/2022-01-22-improving-geoip.markdown

 ### Notes during the Evaluation

 Cloudflare was determined to be incorrect at two sites, the first being `UColorado_HEP` (University of Colorado in Boulder).
-In this case, the Colorado clients failed the primary GeoIP lookup and the cloudflare workers fell back to using the `AITA` code from the request.
+In this case, the Colorado clients failed the primary GeoIP lookup and the cloudflare workers fell back to using the `IATA` code from the request.
 The requests from Colorado all where recieved by the Cloudflare Dallas colocation site, which is nearest the Houston cache.
 The original GeoIP service choose the Kansas City cache, which is the correct decision.
 It is unknown if the orignal GeoIP service choose KC cache because it knew the GeoIP location of the clients, or it defaulted to the Kansas default.

 The second site where the Cloudflare worker implementation was incorrect was `SIUE-CC-production` (Southern Illinois University Edwardsville).
 In this case, the original GeoIP service choose Chicago, while the new service choose Kansas.
 Edwardsville is almost equal distance from both the KC cache and Chicago.
 The difference in the distance to the caches is ~0.6 KM, with Chicago being closer.